Executive Life liquidation plan gets NY court's OK

-NEW YORK (Reuters) - A New York judge on Monday approved a plan to liquidate the long-insolvent Executive Life Insurance Co of New York and pay out most of the money owed to beneficiaries under the company’s life insurance policies.
+NEW YORK, April 16 (Reuters) - A New York judge on Monday approved a plan to liquidate the long-insolvent Executive Life Insurance Co of New York and pay out most of the money owed to beneficiaries under the company’s life insurance policies.

 The plan proposed by Benjamin Lawsky, New York’s superintendent of financial services, would pay out the remainder of about $900 million in Executive Life’s estate, as well as another $730 million in contributions from state life insurance guaranty associations.
 Insurers also agreed to chip in about $70 million.